annawestin/annawestin.github.io/index.md

 #### Work
 **Web Development & Research assistant** (Summer internship), [RISE SICS East](https://www.sics.se/), 2018

 Internship focused on optimizing the synonym generator on the website [TeCST](https://www.ida.liu.se/projects/scream/webapp/).
-The website is made for webeditors to write texts that are easier to understand to facilitate for people with reading disabilities.
+The website is made for web editors to write texts that are easier to understand to facilitate for people with reading disabilities.
 The website uses language technology that tells you how hard the text is to read, and give the writer hints on how to make the text easier.
 My work this summer consisted of:
 * Researching on different methods to generate synonyms.
 * Evaluating the method found by creating an online survey.
 * Write a report on the work.